 5. Chúc Tết from January 1st till January 5th

-On first five days of New Year, the Vietnamese visit parents, maternal side, teachers, relatives, friends and neighbors.
+On the first five days of New Year, the Vietnamese visit parents, maternal side, teachers, relatives, friends, and neighbors.
 In Vietnam, January 1st is the Tet of Father, January 2nd is the Tet of Mother, January 3rd is the Tet of Teacher.
 They give the best wishes to each other and give lucky money to children.
 The visitors usually bring gifts to the visitees.
-Popular gifts are tea, wine, fruits, candies and cakes…
+Popular gifts are tea, wine, fruits, candies, and cakes…

 6. Burning the offerings for ancestors (Hóa Vàng) – on January 4th